Automorphisms of procongruence curve and pants complexes

 The set $\cL(S)_0$ parameterizes the \emph{Dehn twists} of $\G(S)$ (cf.\ Section~3.1.1 in \cite{[FM]} for the definition).
-We denote by $\tau_\g$ the right Dehn twists generate the pure mapping class group $\PG(S)$.
+We denote by $\tau_\g$ the right Dehn twist associated to an element $\g\in\cL(S)_0$.
+Such Dehn twists generate the pure mapping class group $\PG(S)$.
 Multicurves then parameterize sets of pairwise commuting distinct Dehn twists.

 Although Dehn twists generate the pure mapping class group $\PG(S)$, we need more elements to generate the full mapping class group $\G(S)$.
 Denote by $\cL^b(S)\subset \cL(S)$ the classes of simple closed curves bounding a $2$-punctured disc on $S$.
 For $\g\in\cL^b(S)$, let $D\subset S$ be a disc with boundary $\dd D=\g$.
 The mapping class group $\G(D,\dd D)$ is isomorphic to $\Z$ and a standard generator is the braid turning once to the right and interchanging the two punctures.
 The \emph{braid twist} $b_\g$ about $\g$ is the image in $\G(S)$ of this braid via the natural monomorphism $\G(D,\dd D)\hookra\G(S)$.
 Note that $b_\g^2=\tau_\g$.
 Moreover, the mapping class group $\G(S)$ is generated by Dehn twists and braid twists.